Create C4 models and diagrams

 Representing the actual implementation details, UML class diagrams, entity relationship diagrams and others from the UML set of diagrams are used in the final level of C4 modelling.
 Often, these diagrams can be automatically created from code in a development environment, or described quickly in text form using systems like PlantUML (which can be imported into diagrams.net).

 Open this example UML class diagram in the diagrams.net editor

 Extend your C4 models in diagrams.net

-Several features in diagrams.net make viewing layered diagrams such as those used in C4 models more convenient.
+Several features in diagrams.net make it more convenient to view layered diagrams such as those used in C4 models, and extend them with supplementary diagrams.